jrcs3/Mermaid-Demo/Trial-and-error.md

 # Trial and Error

+## Different levels of support

+Not all diagrams or features are avaible in all evironments.
+I have designed beautiful diagrams on [Mermaid Live Editor](https://mermaid.live/) only to discover that they wouldn't work on Azure DevOps WIKIs.

 ## Embed in WIKI

 Both Azure Devops and GitHub Markdown support embedding Mermaid, but they do it differently.

-If I was to embed this diagram
+If I was to embed this diagram in different eviromentss

 ``` text
 flowchart LR